jason-medeiros/blockparty/CODE_OF_CONDUCT.md

-#Be nice.
+## 1) Be nice.

-Don't complain.
+## 2) Don't complain.

-Don't argue.
+## 3) Don't argue.

-Don't start flame wars.
+## 4) Don't start flame wars.

-Don't dramatize.

-Comment excessively.
+## 5) Don't dramatize anything for any reason.

+## 6) Comment excessively but don't over do it.

+## 7) No politics, at all, no matter what, ever, at all, ever, period, no matter what you believe, I don't care, don't bring it to the project, ever.

-I'm not a genius, I'm just dedicated, it's different.
+# 8) I'm not a genius, I'm just dedicated, it's different.
 Don't expect me to understand whatever convoluted thing you want to add or fix, unless you have notes/video explaining things.

-I'm likely not going to add your patches unless I know/trust you.
+# 9) I'm likely not going to add your patches unless I know/trust you.